How to talk to your parents about a reverse mortgage

 A guide for adult children

-JP Dauber
+JP Dauber · Licensed HECM Specialist

 NMLS# 386298 · Published March 17, 2026

-Why this conversation is hard
+Why is this conversation hard?

 Talking to your parents about money is uncomfortable.
 Talking to them about a financial product that uses their home — the biggest asset they own — is even harder.
 Add in the stigma around reverse mortgages, and it's no wonder most families avoid the topic entirely.